First Eigenvalue of Jacobi operator and Rigidity Results for Constant Mean Curvature Hypersurfaces: The Jacobi--Steklov problem

 \section{The Jacobi--Steklov problem}

-In this section we introduce a Steklov-type spectral problem naturally associated with the Jacobi operator of a free boundary CMC hypersurface.
-This problem was studied in detail by Tran \cite{Tran}, who observed that, in order to define a Dirichlet-to-Neumann map (and to obtain a clean variational characterization) for arbitrary boundary data, one needs a well-posed Dirichlet problem for the Jacobi operator.
+In this section we introduce a Steklov-type spectral problem naturally associated with the Jacobi operator of a free-boundary CMC hypersurface.
+This problem has already appeared in the literature; see, for example, \cite{AntoniaCavalcanteSouza,Devyver,Tran}.
+Following the same organizational principle as in the previous sections, we first work in general dimension and prove the higher-dimensional result stated in the Introduction.
+We then specialize to dimension two and derive the corresponding boundary-length estimate.